mjey97/schedule/README.md

 To make the db access successfully you have to modify the db/access file with your login dates.
 The SQL DB is given as a .sql file in the db folder.

-It's a personal project to excersise with php.
+It's a personal project to excersise with php, sql and Bootstrap.

 Desktop View (Date: 27/03/2018)